aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 #### Gross conversion

-This metric has to be significantly different between the control group and the experiment group to reject our Null hypothesis.
+This metric must be significantly different between the control group and the experiment group to reject our Null hypothesis.
 We are using the pooled standard error to estimate the 97.5% confidence interval (with the Bonferroni correction).

 Indicator | Value
 ---- | ----